cerebis/bin3C/README.md

 # bin3C
 Extract metagenome-assembled genomes (MAGs) from metagenomic data using Hi-C.

+## Note on latest codebase:

+At present, users are encouraged checkout the developmental `extraction` or `gothic` branches.
+These extensions will eventually be merged into the master branch.

 ## Introduction
 bin3C is a tool which attempts to extract so called metagenome-assembled genones or MAGs from metagenomic shotgun sequencing experiments.
 The major prerequisite for achieving this is an accompanying Hi-C sequencing data-set.